frkangul/distance-loss/README.md

-# Distance Loss
+# A Distance Transform Based Loss Function for the Semantic Segmentation of Very High Resolution Remote Sensing Images

+## Overview
+This repository contains the source code and additional materials associated with the paper titled "A Distance Transform Based Loss Function for the Semantic Segmentation of Very High Resolution Remote Sensing Images," submitted to the IGARSS 2024 conference.
 This codebase contains the implementation of a distance loss algorithm for image segmentation tasks.
-I also includes training an image segmentation model.
+It also includes training an image segmentation model.
 The project uses PyTorch Lightning for training and Weights & Biases for experiment tracking.

 ## Table of Contents
 - [Environment Setup](#environment-etup)